mcapuccini/TheSparkBox/README.md

 # TheSparkBox
-TheSparkBox is all-in-one Spark deployment that you can use to fire up a local cluster
+TheSparkBox is an all-in-one Spark deployment that you can use to fire up a local cluster